Sustainable fuels

-Sustainable aviation and diesel fuels will play a key role as the global and Australian economies transition to net zero.
-These fuels offer a decarbonisation pathway for many hard-to-abate sectors, including aviation, shipping and heavy transport.
+Sustainable aviation and diesel fuels play a key role as the global and Australian economies transition to net zero.
+These fuels offer a decarbonisation pathway for many challenging sectors such as aviation, shipping and heavy transport.

 Australia's natural advantage in low carbon liquid fuels includes: